eManPrague/frui.ts/packages/apiclient/README.md

 # `@frui.ts/apiclient`

-Fruits provides a simple abstraction for issuing backend calls.
+Frui.ts provides a simple abstraction for issuing backend calls.

-Please note that you are not forced to use this library and you may make network calls from your repositories (or elsewhere) any way you want.
+Please note that you are not forced to use this library, and you may make network calls from your repositories (or elsewhere) any way you want.

 ## IApiConnector